 Turning waste into space for new ideas

 Scrap Pad is a circular economy start-up based in Aarhus, Denmark.
-It is founded by by two architects from the Aarhus School of Architecture and run from the bespoke print shop Plotteriet - which caters to the city's most creative companies.
+It is founded by two architects from the Aarhus School of Architecture and run from the bespoke print shop Plotteriet - catering to the city's most creative companies.

-Scrap Pad was originally conceived as a way to reduce paper waste from printing.
-Scraps of high quality leftover paper were collected from different print jobs and turned into characteristic notebooks of mixed paper types.
+Scrap Pad was originally developed as a way to reduce paper waste from printing.
+Scraps of high quality leftover paper were collected from various print jobs and turned into characteristic notebooks of mixed paper types.

-Today, the project is joined by Munkedal paper mill.
+Today, our upcycling initiative is joined by Munkedal paper mill.
 The mill is one of the most environmentally friendly paper productions in the world and a leader regarding low water consumption.
-Munkedal is redirecting leftover Munken paper from industrial paper production into Scrap Pad products.
+Munkedal is redirecting leftover Munken paper from industrial production into Scrap Pad products.

-As the project grows, the focus of Scrap Pad remains the same - to reduce paper waste by imagining more creative uses for leftover paper.
+As our initiative grows, the focus of Scrap Pad remains the same - to reduce paper waste by imagining more creative uses for leftover paper.

 Our supporters include:

 Frequently asked questions

 Scrap Pad is located in the historic Dansk Filmfabrik building in Aarhus, Denmark

 You can reach us by phone Monday to Friday - 9:00 am to 5:00 pm.